datadata1/pdsnd_github/README.md

 ***Exploration of Motivate US Bikeshare Data***

 ### Description
 With data from _Motivate_, a bike-share system provider, this project explores basic statistics of bike-share data from three US cities: Chicago, New York City and Washington.

+Python version 3.6.3 was used, provided by the Udacity workspace.
+Packages used include:

+* time
+* numpy
+* pandas

+**Please note:** You will need access to the data files in order for the program to run as intended.

+***Thank you for exploring with me!***

 ### Files used
 * chicago.xlsx